 The Right of Subrogation Under Third Party Liability Laws

-In addition to the injured employee’s claims, employers can make their own demand in a third party lawsuit.
+In addition to the injured employee’s claims, employers can make their own demands in a third party lawsuit.

 They can demand that the third party reimburse them for all of the funds they paid to the employee.
 This typically includes all the wages they paid the worker and all the medical bills they paid for the employee.

 Experienced third party workers’ compensation lawyers can explain who can claim damages and how the employer is reimbursed.
 Also, read our article about subrogation in workers’ compensation.